ArtHitParade

 Chinese Coins

-Louis E. Eliasberg Sr had assembled a complete set of US regular coins while looking for the best copy of each variety.
+Louis E. Eliasberg Sr had assembled a complete set of US regular coins while looking for the best example of each variety.
 In 1952 he returned without compensation to the government his 1933 double eagle from an illegal release.
-The 1913 Liberty Head nickel, acquired by him in 1949, became the most prestigious piece in his collection.
+His 1913 Liberty Head nickel, acquired by him in 1949, became the most prestigious piece in his collection.

 1913 Eliasberg Liberty Head Nickel